 When you need to fix the brakes on your car or the roof of your home, where do you find the money to do it?
-Maybe you dig into your vacation fund, decide not to get the new couch you planned or make your own coffee for a month.
-When you don't spend your hard-earned dollars, you create a supply of money for other things.
+Maybe you dig into your vacation fund, decide not to get the new TV you’ve had your eye on, or you decide to make your own coffee for a month instead of going out for it.
+When you don’t spend your hard-earned dollars, you create a surplus supply of money for other things.

 Water supply is no different.